IV. Judicial Procedures

 - Procedural error (if the error adversely affected the outcome of the hearing).

 Students who wish to appeal must do so in writing.
 The appeal letter must clearly state the grounds and rationale for the appeal.
-Appeal letters should be addressed to the President and must be submitted to the President’s Office within five business days of the hearing decision.
+Appeal letters should be addressed to the Vice President for Student Affairs and must be submitted within five business days of the hearing decision.

 Sanctions resulting from the case will not typically be implemented until after the appeal is resolved.
 If an expedited full hearing results in a student’s immediate suspension or dismissal, the student must leave campus and remain off campus during the appeal process.

-The President will notify the student of the outcome of the appeal.
-If the appeal is granted, the President has the authority to modify the sanctions or recommend a new hearing.
+The Vice President for Student Affairs will notify the student of the outcome of the appeal.
+If the appeal is granted, the Appeals Board has the authority to recommend a new hearing before a new board/panel.
 If the appeal is denied, the sanctions will be imposed and the University will consider the case closed.